 Although accommodation in Switzerland is in line with the country’s reputation for being highly developed, housing is pricey and competition is stiff, even by European standards.

 Most people, including locals, rent their homes, which limits the number of available properties.
-This drives up housing prices, but also leads to apartment hunters spending money on hotels and hostels.
+This drives housing prices up, but also leads to apartment hunters spending money on hotels and hostels.

 If they can, expats should try to negotiate a housing provision into their employment contract.
-Some employers even assist their expat employees in securing a suitable apartment.
+Some employers even assist their expat employees in securing suitable apartments.

 Types of accommodation in Switzerland

 Apartments are the most common type of accommodation in Switzerland in large cities such as Geneva or Zurich as well as in smaller towns.
 Freestanding houses are available but are usually expensive or outside urban areas.